Welcoming the Prisoner into Your Small Group

 The push to influence evangelical Christians comes at a confusing juncture.
 The campaign to ease sentencing for nonviolent crimes and to expand rehabilitation has moved forward at the state level, led by Republicans and Democrats alike.
 But at the federal level, such initiatives have stalled.
 President Trump, who has called for longer sentences, and Attorney General Jeff Sessions, who has linked leniency to rising violent crime, have caused a slowdown on reform measures President Obama enthusiastically supported.

-Heather Rice-Minus, vice president of government affairs for Prison Fellowship, concedes the current climate makes it harder to persuade white evangelicals—81 percent of whom voted for Trump—to consider reducing mandatory minimum sentences, increasing prisoner education programs, and reforming other areas of the criminal justice system.
+Heather Rice-Minus, vice president of government affairs for Prison Fellowship, concedes the current climate makes it harder to persuade Christians—81 percent of white evangelicals who voted cast ballots for Trump—to consider reducing mandatory minimum sentences, increasing prisoner education programs and reforming other areas of the criminal justice system.

 “In some ways, it’s more difficult because of the law-and-order narrative that’s promoted, but at the same time, I’m hopeful,” she said.